stuij/gba-serial-adventures/README.md

 ### terminal program

 Choose your favorite terminal program.
-I'm using GNU screen on Linux.
+GNU screen should work on Linux.
+Make sure you enable serial flow control if your cable (and the GBA program) supports it.

+I've wrote a simple Python terminal that is hopefully cross-platform:
+`<root>/terminal/terminal.py`

+Whatever you type is sent over the specified serial port after you hit return.
+The program asynchronously prints whatever the GBA sends back on the screen.
+When using the GBA example code in this repo, whatever you typed is simply sent back again.

 ### compiler toolchain